Go Back Email Link

 Instructions

-• Add all of the salsa ingredients to food processor and pulse until blended but still a little chunky.
-Pour the salsa into a medium saucepan and warm over medium heat.
+• Add all of the salsa ingredients to a food processor and pulse until blended but still a little chunky.
+Pour the salsa into a medium saucepan and warm over medium heat for about 10 minutes.

 • Once roasted, remove the peppers from the oven and place them in a sealed plastic bag for 10 minutes to steam.
 Turn on the oven to 375°F.